JalilSha/IBM-Project-52004-1660988046/README.md

 # IBM-Project-52004-1660988046

-#🛃<h1>CUSTOMER CARE REGISTRY :</h1>
+<h1>🛃CUSTOMER CARE REGISTRY :</h1>
-<h1>#TECHNOLOGY : CLOUD APP DEVELOPMENT</h1>
+<h1>TECHNOLOGY : CLOUD APP DEVELOPMENT</h1>
-<h1>#TEAM ID : PNT2022TMID43847</h1>
+<h1>TEAM ID : PNT2022TMID43847</h1>

-<h4>📒PROJECT DESCRIPTION :
+<h2>📒PROJECT DESCRIPTION :</h2>
-This Application has been developed to help the customer in processing their complaints.
+<h4>This Application has been developed to help the customer in processing their complaints.
 The customers can raise the ticket with a detailed description of the issue.
 An Agent will be assigned to the Customer, to solve the problem.
 Whenever the agent is assigned to a customer they will be notified with an email alert.
 Customers can view the status of the ticket till the service is provided.
 <h4>
 ADMIN: The main role and responsibility of the admin are to take care of the whole process.
 Starting from Admin login followed by the agent creation and assigning the customer's complaints.
 Finally, He will be able to track the work assigned to the agent and a notification will be sent to the customer.